 One of the principal responsibilities of the Group is to manage the financial risks arising from the BAT Group's underlying operations.
-Specifically, BAT Group Treasury manages, within an overall policy framework set by the BAT Group's Main Board and Corporate Finance Committee ("CFC"), the BAT Group's exposure to funding and liquidity, interest rate, foreign exchange and counterparty risks.
+Specifically, BAT Group Treasury manages, within an overall policy framework set by the Board of British American Tobacco p.l.c. and the BAT Group's Corporate Finance Committee ("CFC"), the BAT Group's exposure to funding and liquidity, interest rate, foreign exchange and counterparty risks.
 The overall BAT Group Treasury position is monitored by the CFC, which meets regularly throughout the year and is chaired by the BAT Group Finance Director.